berceanu/hpc-europa3-application/index.md

 ### 1.1.
 Status of my research activities

-I completed my PhD in the field of theoretical condensed matter physics at Universidad Autonoma (Spain) and am currently a postdoctoral researcher at Extreme Light Infrastructure - Nuclear Physics (Romania).
+I completed my PhD in the field of theoretical condensed matter physics at Universidad Autónoma de Madrid (Spain) and am currently a postdoctoral researcher at Extreme Light Infrastructure - Nuclear Physics (Romania).
 In my new role, I am focusing on theoretical/computational aspects of high power laser-plasma interaction, in particular accelerating particles to megaelectronvolt energies using plasma wakefields, with the goal of obtaining high-brilliance/high-energy secondary radiation sources with various applications in medical imaging, as well as fundamental research.

 Tajima and Dawson’s seminal 1979 paper [Phys.
 Rev. Lett.
 43 (4): 267–70,
 (1979)] first introduced the idea that particles could be accelerated to high